Accelerating Task Generalisation with Multi-Level Skill Hierarchies: Background

-Generalisation in Reinforcement Learning (RL) encompasses a broad class of problems \citep{kirk2021survey}.
-These problems can be categorised based on the relationship between training and testing distributions, either falling within Independent and Identically Distributed (IID) scenarios or extending to Out-of-Distribution (OOD) contexts.
-Additionally, generalisation can be classified by the features of the environment that change, including the state space, observation space, dynamics, and rewards.
-This classification leads to eight possible combinations of generalisation challenges.
+\textbf{Hierarchical Reinforcement Learning (HRL)} organises the decision making of reinforcement learning agents into multiple levels of abstraction.
+A widely used approach is the options framework~\citep{sutton1999between}.
+An \textit{option} $z$ is tuple $\langle I_z, \pi_z, \beta_z \rangle $, where \( I_z \) is the option's initiation set, describing the set of states where the option can be initiated, \( \pi_{z} \) is the option policy that governs action selection while the option is active, and $\beta: S \to [0,1]$ is the option's termination condition, expressing the probability of termination at a given state.
+Options provide a structured way to represent \textit{skills}, which are temporally-abstract actions that are expected to provide benefit when reused across tasks.

-In this work, we define IID generalisation as the ability of agents to generalise within tasks drawn from the same distribution as their training tasks.
-In contrast, OOD generalisation refers to an agent’s ability in tasks that differ from those encountered during training.
+\textbf{Generalisation in reinforcement learning} refers to the ability of an agent to accumulate rewards in environments, or parts of environments, that it has not been explicitly trained on.
+Generalisation challenges can be categorised based on the relationship between training and testing distributions, either falling within independent and identically distributed (IID) scenarios or extending to out-of-distribution (OOD) contexts.
+Additionally, generalisation challenges can be classified by the features of the environment that change, including the state space, observation space, dynamics, and rewards.
+This classification leads to eight distinct generalisation challenges \citep{kirk2021survey}.

-We evaluate FraCOs' generalisation performance in OOD tasks where the state space \( S \) and reward function \( R \) vary, while the action space \( A \), transition dynamics \( P \), and discount factor \( \gamma \) remain constant.
-This setup reflects real-world scenarios where an agent, such as a robot, operates under fixed dynamics but faces diverse environments and goals.
+In this work, we focus on generalisation performance in OOD tasks where the state space \( S \) and reward function \( R \) vary, while the action space \( A \) and the underlying transition dynamics remain constant.
+This setup reflects real-world scenarios where an agent, such as a robot, operates under fixed physical principles but encounters diverse tasks.